 It is important that couples discuss their dreams and their means separately.
-Is there a type of wedding that you and your groom have also wanted to have?
-Are there people that are so important you can’t imagine getting married without them being there?
-You should share these thoughts with your loved one as this will help you to decide what is important, BEFORE the wedding planning takes over everything.
+Is there a type of wedding that you and your beloved have wanted to have?
+Are there people in your lives that are so important you can’t imagine getting married without them being there?
+You should share these thoughts with your loved one as this will help you to decide what is important before the wedding planning takes over everything.

 Naturally, leaving some people off the wedding invitation list could cause some awkward situations.
 Although everyone’s feelings do need to be considered, couples should be confident in the knowledge that the most important part of the wedding is that they are celebrating their love for each other and the opinions of distant relatives who couldn’t be invited should not impact upon that.
 A good way to compromise is to invite a close-knit number of people to the ceremony and to the wedding breakfast and invite more people to the reception.